-The First 'Luke Cage' Trailer Reveals A Lot About The Show — VIDEO
+The 'Luke Cage' Trailer Reveals So Much

 Before now, the only glimpse we'd previously had of Marvel's upcoming Netflix series came at the end of Jessica Jones — but luckily for fans, there's now a Luke Cage teaser trailer that reveals a whole lot about the upcoming show.
 For those who are unfamiliar with Marvel lore, Luke Cage is a super strong and bulletproof superhero in the Marvel Universe.
 He appeared in the first season of Netflix's Jessica Jones portrayed by Mike Colter, who will now get his own Netflix show premiering in September.

 The new trailer was released at Thursday's Luke Cage panel at San Diego Comic-Con, after the show's creators and actors also answered questions about the upcoming series.
 Showrunner Cheo Hodari Coker notably told the crowd that the "the world is ready for a bulletproof black man," while Marvel TV head Jeph Loeb described the difference between Marvel's properties: “The Avengers save the universe.
 We wanted to tell stories about characters who save the streets.”

 The upcoming series has been highly anticipated by those who loved (or fell in love with) Colter's Luke Cage in Jessica Jones, and the new teaser does not disappoint.
 In the one and a half minute clip, Cage's strength is on full display as he breaks into some kind of stronghold using a ripped off car door as a barricade.
 But we already knew he was strong and badass: here's what else the new trailer revealed.

 It Will Have A Great Soundtrack